 - Do nothing within 30 days of the date of your Dunwoody DUI arrest: In most cases we do not recommend this path as if you do nothing and your Dunwoody DUI officer initiated an administrative license suspension action, then on the 46th day after the date of your Dunwoody DUI arrest, your driving privileges will automatically be suspended by Georgia Department of Driver Services for one year with no permit to drive.
-Even if you did not receive the DDS-1205 form as a result of your Dunwoody DUI arrest, we still recommend that you take some sort of action instead of doing nothing.
+Even if you did not receive the DDS-1205 form as a result of your DUI arrest, our Dunwoody DUI lawyers still recommend that you take some sort of action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.

 - Request an administrative hearing: This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
 This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Dunwoody DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing your Dunwoody DUI officer’s request for a state administered chemical test of your breath, blood, urine, or other bodily substances.
 There is a $150 filing fee made payable to the Dept. of Driver Services in order for DDS to process the hearing request.